AndelaOSP/art-dashboard/docs/regression_workflow.md

 2. Click on the `Sign in with Google` button.
 3. A popup will appear requesting you to choose your preferred email.
 4. Select your Andela email (email must have admin privileges)
-5. User is redirected to `/dashboard` endpoint
+5. You will be redirected to the `/dashboard` endpoint

 *Failed Login (Using Non-Andela Email)*
 1. Do step 1 to 3 of successful login flow